Connecting communities on the Northumberland Line

 The connections made through the work in the school have piqued the interest of local young people.

-The idea has now evolved into the establishment of a ‘friends of’ – scheme to continue the maintenance of some of the school's outdoor classrooms.
+The idea has now evolved into the establishment of a ‘friends of’ – the scheme to continue the maintenance of some of the school's outdoor classrooms.

 It is precisely this kind of intended outcome that builds social capital.